 With a focus on real-life application, math instruction is based on the Everyday Mathematics curriculum published by the University of Chicago.
 This curriculum features numerous hands-on activities using a variety of manipulatives and fun games.
 GSL also utilizes IXL, an online math program, which assesses a student's understanding as they practice and generates detailed performance reports to give teachers insight into a students’s abilities.
 IXL allows teachers to differentiate math assignments based on ability and offers algorithmically generated questions, real-time analytical reports, and dynamic scoring to encourage mastery.

 The FOSS (Full Option Science System) curriculum breaks the mold of traditional instruction, offering a discovery-based approach to learning about science by doing science.

-Our newly created social studies curriculum is focused on students gaining awareness of the increasingly global world in which we live.
+Our social studies curriculum helps students gain awareness of the increasingly global world in which we live.
 While students are learning about the United States and foreign countries and studying the continents, they will also be developing the 21st century skills needed for them to become relevant and productive citizens of the larger community.
 Each unit of study will finish with a culminating experience aimed at pulling students’ learning together.

 Students attend co-curricular subjects with trained teachers in the disciplines of art, music, science, computer, library, Spanish, and physical education.